tonomoshia/tonomoshia/100DaysofWesBos.md

 First half of **Scope**.
 We got to global variables, function scope and block scope.
 Here are my [notes][129] so far.

 --
+###### Note To Self 05.20.20

+I came across this snippet from Wes Bos:

+>>There is overlap between the two courses — there is no need to take the ES6 course after this one.
+If you have already taken ES6, you'll still learn plenty in Beginner JavaScript!

+So I can actually skip [ES6.io][5] course if I go all the way through the [Beginner Javascript](https://beginnerjavascript.com/) course because it would be redundant.

+--

 Hi from [tonomoshia](https://twitter.com/tonomoshia).<br>(c) 2020 [Elizabeth Reiher](https://elizabethreiher.com)